CRT may refer to any of the following:

 1. Short for cathode ray tube, a CRT is the electron beams in a monitor that move across your screen either interlaced or non-interlaced, hitting phosphor dots on the inside glass tube.
 The picture is an example of the inside of a computer monitor that shows the CRT connected to the screen.

 In the CRT are three electron guns: red, green, and blue.
 Each of these guns streams a steady flow of electrons, left to right, for each line of your monitor.
 As the electrons hit the phosphors on the CRT, the phosphor will glow certain intensities.
 As a new line begins, the guns will then begin at the left and continue right.
-These guns will repeat this process sometimes thousands of times until the screen has been completely drawn line by line.
+These guns will repeat this process sometimes thousands of times until the screen is completely drawn line by line.

 Once the phosphors on the CRT have been hit with an electron, they only glow for a short period of time.
 Because of this, the CRT must be refreshed, which means the process will be repeated as explained above.
 If the video card's refresh rate is not set high enough, you may encounter a flicker or a noticeable steady line scrolling from the top to the bottom of your screen.